Elvis (miniseries)

 Elvis (also known as Elvis: The Miniseries or Elvis: The Early Years) is a 2005 biographical CBS miniseries written by Patrick Sheane Duncan and directed by James Steven Sadwith.
 It chronicles the rise of American music icon Elvis Presley from his high school years to his international superstardom.

 The cast includes Irish actor Jonathan Rhys Meyers as Elvis, Rose McGowan as Ann-Margret, Randy Quaid as "Colonel" Tom Parker, Camryn Manheim as Gladys Presley, Robert Patrick as Vernon Presley, Tim Guinee as Sam Phillips, Jack Noseworthy as Steve Binder, Antonia Bernath as Priscilla Presley, Stuart Greer as Captain Beaulieu, Clay Steakley as Bill Black, Mark Adam as Scotty Moore, John Boyd West as Red West and Randy McDowell as Gene Smith.

-Meyers won the Golden Globe Award for Best Actor – Miniseries or Television Film for his performance as Elvis Presley.
+Rhys Meyers won the Golden Globe Award for Best Actor – Miniseries or Television Film for his performance as Elvis Presley.

+Plot

+It begins in 1968 at NBC Studios, Hollywood, with Elvis Presley performing at his Comeback Special concert.
+As the audience awaits his presence in the main hall, Presley sits backstage in his dressing room, nervous as he hasn't played in front of a live audience in seven years.
+TV Producer Steve Binder, along with Presley's guitarist Scotty Moore, assures Presley "You're the King.
+You step out there, you're gonna be King again."
+A decade earlier, in 1952, 18-year-old Elvis is raised in Memphis, Tennessee at Lauderdale Court Apartments, with his doting mother Gladys, and his father Vernon.
+At his high school, Elvis is completely shunned by most of his fellow class mates for the way he dresses and does his hair.
+One day, wanting to make a record for his mother's birthday, Elvis walks into Sun Records Studio where he meets owner and record producer Sam Phillips and his assistant Marion Keisker.
+He records the song, "My Happiness", and gives it to Gladys as a gift, which brings her to tears.